 Pay is generally higher in the private sector.
 Larger companies may pay more than smaller, specialist employers, although these smaller employers may offer earlier responsibility and a broader range of activities.

 Income figures are intended as a guide only.

 Working hours may include regular extra hours, although weekend work is rare.
 Academic researchers with additional responsibility for postgraduate students may do more evening or weekend work.

 What to expect

-- Work usually involves some office-based activities and the use of specialist computer systems.
+- Work usually involves office-based activities and the use of specialist computer systems.

-- Self-employment and freelance work is possible once a technical specialism has been developed.
+- Self-employment and freelance work is possible once you've developed a technical specialism.

 - The work often involves strict deadlines and projects can be long in duration with no guarantee of a successful outcome.

 - You may need to travel to meet with colleagues you're collaborating with on particular projects.
 You'll also travel, both in the UK and abroad, to attend conferences and symposiums to present the results of research.

 You'll need a good honours degree to become a research mathematician.
 Relevant degree subjects include those with significant mathematical content, particularly mathematics or physics.

 Most people entering this field of work will have completed, or be working towards, a postgraduate qualification, usually a PhD.
 The high-level, technical communication skills developed through writing a thesis are very attractive to employers.
 Career progression without a PhD (particularly in academia) is likely to be limited.

 If you're planning postgraduate study or postdoctoral contracts, identify researchers in your field of interest using directories and scientific journals, and discuss your interests with your academic tutor or supervisor.
 Make early speculative applications for research degrees so academic departments have time to apply for funding on your behalf.